danyeom/danyeom/README.md

 ### Kia ora!

 I'm Dan.
-I'm the Lab Manager of the [Clinical and Music Neuroscience Lab](https://psychologicalsciences.unimelb.edu.au/research/clinical-and-music-neuroscience-lab), Melbourne School of Psychological Sciences. i"m also a PhD student there.
+I'm the Lab Manager of the [Clinical and Music Neuroscience Lab](https://psychologicalsciences.unimelb.edu.au/research/clinical-and-music-neuroscience-lab), Melbourne School of Psychological Sciences.
+I'm also a PhD student there.

 - 🎶 my areas: music science, behavioural genetics
 - 🧬 currently working on the genetic basis of musicality - singing specifically
 - 🌱 I’m currently learning how to use Git/GitHub among many other things, so everything you see here is a WIP!
 - 📫 no academia-related socials, but here's my [orcid](https://orcid.org/0000-0002-1281-6299), [researchgate](https://www.researchgate.net/profile/Daniel-Yeom) and [google scholar](https://scholar.google.com.au/citations?user=zvYEfOwAAAAJ&hl=en)
-- 🎸 played guitar in a past life (pre-PhD)
+- 🎸 played guitar and bass in a past life (pre-PhD)
 - ⌨️ recently gotten into building mechanical keyboards

 <!--